bevyengine/bevy-crate-reservations/README.md

 1. Add crate names (without the bevy_ prefix) to the "crates" array in publish.sh
 2. Run publish.sh
 3. commit changes to the "reserved_crates" file.

-### Please use this responsibly and only with a Bevy Engine organization account.